-Lubrication of the exhaust manifold valve shaft every 1000 miles is specified in Lubricare Instructions (par.
+Lubricate the exhaust manifold valve shaft every 6000 miles (par.
 1-1).

 Carbon or lead salt deposits around the valve shaft may cause the valve to stick or become sluggish in operation.
 A valve sticking in the open position will cause slow engine warm up, excessive spitting and sluggish engine operation when cold.
 A valve sticking in the closed position will cause overheating, loss of power, and hard starting when the engine is hot, and may also cause warped or cracked manifolds.
 Sticking in either position will adversely affect fuel economy.